Are You Teaching Your Kids the Wrong Money Lessons?

 The Mistake: Not Talking About Money in Front of Your Kids

-The lesson: According to research from T. Rowe Price, 71 percent of parents are reluctant to discuss financial matters with their kids.
+The lesson: According to research from T. Rowe Price, 41% of surveyed parents are reluctant to discuss financial matters with their kids.
 What children take away from that is that there’s something about money that is inherently bad, shameful, or embarrassing.

 The Mistake: Fighting About Money in Front of Your Kids